Quillraven/Quilly-s-Adventure/README.md

 ### Update 2024

 I updated the project to the newest (to date October 2024) LibGDX, Kotlin, Gradle and LibKTX versions.
-I removed the Android backend (because it is annoying to maintain) and replaced it with a new TeaVM backend which now allows the game to be run in the browser.
+I added a new TeaVM backend which now allows the game to be run in the browser.
 [Here](https://quillraven.github.io/Quilly-s-Adventure/) is the link.
 TeaVM required a few code changes (mainly reflection issues).
-The original code with the android backend can be found in a separate branch called `original`.
+The original code can be found in a separate branch called `original`.

 ### General